bugkay101/Web-Assessments/SnapGram/Report.md

 ![Update](https://github.com/bugkay101/Web-Assessments/assets/149082141/f3f7dd50-1869-41fb-8043-a3a91b62a2cd)

 #### Step 2 - Edit the post on the attacker's account:
-Well attempt editing bugkay231's post but this is not our real intentions.
+Well attempt editing bugkay231's post but this is not our real intention.
 What we really want is to edit the victim's (coolguy) post.

 ![Update2](https://github.com/bugkay101/Web-Assessments/assets/149082141/59e5b277-a13f-455c-b841-a305e256fd0c)